JAG-010/aws-crc/README.md

-# Cloud Resume Challenger on Amazon Web Service
+# Cloud Resume Challenge on Amazon Web Service
 > Building my full-stack resume on AWS

 This blog is about how I build my resume as website entirely on AWS.
 This is a challenge created by [Forrest Brazeal](https://twitter.com/forrestbrazeal), Which helped many peoples who wants to step into Cloud technology but doesn't have experience.